matomo-org/plugin-PiwikDebugger/README.md

 * Monitor server stats
 * Execute commands in a terminal
 * Check PHP info
-* See all configured values and change some of them
 * Package Piwik or any directory as ZIP and download it
+* See all configured config values and change some of them
+* See all log messages
+* See all executed SQL queries during a request, how long they took and which parameters were used
+* See how long it took to generate a page on the server and how much memory it needed

 ### Used libraries